This method is best used if you have a custom-built form and would like to programatically submit your lead information to our backend API endpoint.

 Get the API Endpoint URL

 The first thing you need is to obtain is the correct API endpoint URL.
 You'll have to get this from Settings -> Lead Forms -> View Setup Codes -> API Endpoint.
 If you don't have a login to Tripleseat, you'll need to contact your customer and have them provide the URL for you.
+Please note: this will differ between Standard and Dynamic Lead forms.

 With the API endpoint URL, now you just need to submit your lead information in the appropriate format.
 The data must be submitted in XML or JSON format with the following fields: